This post is part of the series 'Password management'. Be sure to check out the rest of the blog posts of the series!

 #Azure Key Vault / AWS Key Management Service / Google Cloud Key Management Service

-The main cloud providers all have a secure way to manage secrets.
-These solutions provide a good way to store secrets for the application you host on their services.
-They also provide additional services such as an audit file to know who uses the secrets and when.
-This may help you detect an attack.
+All major cloud providers offer a secure way to manage secrets.
+These solutions are a reliable choice for storing secrets used by applications hosted on their platforms.
+They also provide additional features such as audit logs that record who accessed secrets and when, which can help you detect unauthorized access.

-The way to use secrets is dependent on the service you use.
-In the case of Azure, you can easily integrate AKV with ASP.NET Core:
+The integration approach depends on the service you use.
+For Azure, you can easily integrate Azure Key Vault (AKV) with ASP.NET Core:

 C#